niccokunzmann/printathpi/README.md

 These are the installation instructions for those.

 - SVG
-  `sudo apt-get install librsvg2-bin`
+  - `sudo apt-get install librsvg2-bin`
       Read more about this here: https://superuser.com/a/381128/164164
+  - or `sudo apt-get install inkscape`
+      Read more about this here: https://superuser.com/a/506696/164164
 - JPG, JPEG, PNG
   `sudo apt-get install ghostscript imagemagick`
   Read more about this here: http://dev-random.net/convert-multiple-jpg-or-png-to-pdf-in-linux/